 The debates are endless but what carries forward are people’s motivation to visit the Dark Tourism sites.
 For some people, it is about wanting to understand the damage to nature, life and civilizations that humans are capable of doing and for others, it is to understand the abandoned places that are lifeless, forlorn and forsaken that may instil fear or admiration.

-So what is dark tourism?
+So what is dark tourism and what types of dark tourism are there??
 Here are the stories and grim tales from other travellers who found a personal connection with the dark tourism sites and destination that they visited.

 Auschwitz Concentration Camp, Poland